 Audrey Wiggins is a Master Coach for some of the most senior leaders in the world, having worked with executives from organisations such as Deutsche Bank, 10 Downing Street, and the United Nations World Food Programme.
 She serves on the Board of Emmaus Rd church, and is a non-executive director of Bold Voices, which fights gender inequality and gender-based violence amongst young people.

-Adrian Eagleson is a former school teacher with a passion for Irish Rugby and a commercial background in organisational psychology and change management.
+Adrian Eagleson is a former school teacher with a commercial background in organisational psychology and change management.
 Having garnered extensive experience as a C-Suite leader in various international business roles, Adrian was chosen as the CEO of 24-7 International (2022-24) having previously served as the Chair of its Board.
+Based in Belfast, Northern Ireland he coaches Irish Rugby.